Adventurous Kate contains affiliate links. If you make a purchase through these links, I will earn a commission at no

 Not only do they have wine, they also have a selection of vinegars — very fine and special vinegars.
-Keep in mind that we’re not in Modena so these aren’t consider the traditional balsamic vinegar from that region, but they are special and make a wonderful nonperishable foodie gift to bring home.
+Keep in mind that we’re not in Modena so these aren’t considered the traditional balsamic vinegar from that region, but they are special and make a wonderful nonperishable foodie gift to bring home.

 One warning — being an organic winery, it means that pesticides aren’t used.
 If you’re drinking wine outside, try to keep the insects from diving into your glass.

 Parma, Italian Capital of Culture

 Parma was chosen as Italy’s Capital of Culture for 2020!
 However, with the events of 2020, this was postponed until 2021.
-When a city is an Italian Capital of Culture, there will be interesting cultural events taking place all year long.
+While this is now over, a creative legacy remains in the streets or Parma.

 Where to Stay in Parma

 In Parma I stayed at the Hotel Sina Maria Luigia.
 This four-star hotel is very comfortable and in a pretty good location, a short walk from the action.
 It was a very Italian hotel catering to Italians more than an international crowd.
 Wifi was terrible and it was difficult to open the window shades.

 If you’re looking to stay in Parma, whether in a hotel or a rental apartment, I recommend staying within the city center.
 There are lots of great properties at a variety of price points, and I think you’ll be pleased with how far your money goes compared to Florence or even Bologna.